 By 3.15pm we expect all children to have left the school grounds.

-School lunches are available on Wednesday (Sushi).
-Important notes for all lunch orders:
+School lunches are available on Tuesday (EZILunch) and Wednesday (Sushi).
+Important notes for all sushi orders:

 Orders are to be written clearly on an envelope with the child’s name and room number and correct money enclosed (cash only please and no change will be given).
 One order form per child.
 Order forms are available on the ENSCA page.